tesseract-ocr/tessdoc/TrainingTesseract-4.00.md

 `#W h a t a n i c e s u n n y d a y !` The original spaces between words are omitted.

 Note that in all cases, even for right-to-left languages, such as Arabic, the text transcription for the line, whether expressed as a sequences of boxes or as a WordStr string, *should be ordered left-to-right.* In other words the network is going to learn from left-to-right regardless of the language, and the right-to-left/bidi handling happens at a higher level inside Tesseract.

 These instructions only cover the case of rendering from fonts, so the [needed fonts](Fonts) must be installed first.

 The setup for running [tesstrain.sh](Training-Tesseract-–-tesstrain.sh) is the same as for base Tesseract.
 Use `--linedata_only` option for LSTM training.
+Note that it is beneficial to have more training text and make more pages though, as neural nets don't generalize as well and need to train on something similar to what they will be running on.
+If the target domain is severely limited, then all the dire warnings about needing a lot of training data may not apply, but the network specification may need to be changed.

 Training data is created using [tesstrain.sh](https://github.com/tesseract-ocr/tesseract/blob/master/training/tesstrain.sh) as follows: Note that your fonts location may vary.